-We love God and we want to please Him, most of us, but there are aspects of our personality that must be removed from us before we are in the image of Christ and at peace in the Center of God's Person and will.
+We love God and we want to please Him, most of us, but there are aspects of our personalities that must be removed from us before we are in the image of Christ and at peace in the center of God’s Person and will.

 Notice the following: